Logistics and Helpful Information

 NOTICE: Unauthorized Companies (such as Global Housing Corporation, Exhibitor Housing Services) Soliciting Housing for the 2016 Annual Conference.
 NASRO has secured a housing block providing convenient and discounted room rates for those who attend our Annual Conference.
 You may receive solicitation calls from housing groups indicating they are associated with NASRO and/or our 2016 event.They are not affiliated with NASRO.

-Unless you are driving from your home to DC, a car is not necessary and can actually be more trouble than it’s worth.
-Parking at the hotel is $36 a night (however less expensive parking is available down the street) which adds to the cost of renting a car.
-DC’s metro is clean, reliable, and safe.
-Please consider navigating the city with either taxis, Uber, or the metro.
+Washington DC has an inexpensive and convenient Metro.
+The Washington Hilton is conveniently located within three blocks of the Dupont Circle Metro station.
+NASRO highly recommends that attendees not rent a car as parking and driving downtown can be difficult, therefore please consider navigating the city with either taxis, Uber, or the metro.
 For information on how to best navigate the metro visit: https://washington.org/DC-faqs-for-visitors/how-does-metro-work.
 If you are a new Uber customer used code kerriw323ue when setting up your account to save $20 off your first fare.

 MAKING THE MOST OF CONFERENCE